esmakokten/helpers/compiling_linux/README.md

 This work goes into understanding linux kernel configuration better, leave it for now. and use default config `make defconfig` for now.
 ```
-3. Modify the kernel configuration to include necessary options (see below).
-4. Compile the kernel using `make -j$(nproc)`.
+3. Compile the kernel using `make -j$(nproc)`.
-5. Copy the compiled kernel image to the output directory.
+4. Copy the compiled kernel image to the output directory.

 ### Initramfs with Busybox